Overview Articles

 Can the Bankruptcy Court Take Life Insurance Funds?

-When you file for bankruptcy, you can keep property needed to live, such as furnishings, clothing, a modest car, and some portion of home equity.
-You might be able to protect the value of a life insurance policy or funds received as a beneficiary under another person’s policy.
-But it will depend on whether a bankruptcy exemption covers the value of the life insurance or the life insurance funds.
+When you file for bankruptcy, you might be able to protect the value of a life insurance policy or funds received as a beneficiary under another person’s policy.
+However, it will depend on whether a bankruptcy exemption covers the value.

 Q&As on Filing for Bankruptcy